AbdurRazzaq2004/Wazuh-Security-Platform/OpenClaw-and-Wazuh-Integration/WazuhClaw-Overview.md

 > **You:** "Run a full security audit."
 >
-> **Bot:** *(runs wazuh-deep-audit.sh and analyzes the output — returns a structured 10-section report covering health, alerts, FIM, malware, vulnerabilities, threat hunting, SCA, compliance, IT hygiene, and active response)*
+> **Bot:** *(runs wazuh-deep-audit.sh and analyzes the output, returns a structured 10-section report covering health, alerts, FIM, malware, vulnerabilities, threat hunting, SCA, compliance, IT hygiene, and active response)*

 > **You:** "Are we HIPAA compliant?"
 >